RasaHQ/medicare_locator/README.md

-﻿# Healthcare Rasa Stack starter-pack
+﻿# Healthcare Locator built with the Rasa Stack

 Use the Makefile commands: